Soundnode/soundnode-app/README.md

 And much more!

-## Reasons to contribute

-- You will learn new things
-- ~5000 daily users

 ## How to contribute

 First, building, testing, and reporting bugs is highly appreciated.
 Please include console's output and steps to reproduce the problem in your bug report if possible.